Oven won't heat up? 8 fixes to try

 Grab your owner's manual: It will come in handy as you try to figure out why your oven won't heat up.
 If you can't find the physical copy, look it up online using your model number, which is usually located in one of these places:

-Check the warranty: If your oven is still under warranty, don't replace any parts yourself, as you'll void the warranty.
+Check the warranty: If your oven is still under warranty, don't replace any parts yourself, as you could void the warranty.

 Wear gloves: Before attempting repairs (on your oven or any appliances), wear cut-resistant gloves to protect yourself from nicks and scrapes.